 Finding the Best Places to Retire Since 2006!

-Overview: Nestled in heart-stopping scenery at the southern end of beautiful Puget Sound, laid back Olympia is Washington's capital city and is about an hour south of Seattle and 20 minutes west of U.S. Joint Base Lewis-McChord, a training and mobilization base for the Army and Air Force.
+Tucked in heart-stopping scenery at the southern end of beautiful Puget Sound, laid back Olympia is Washington's capital city and is about an hour south of Seattle.
+It is also 20 minutes west of U.S. Joint Base Lewis-McChord, a training and mobilization base for the Army and Air Force.

 Olympia is the area's cultural center and has a rugged yet cosmopolitan, "granola" vibe.
 Much of the city sits along the water, with Mt.
 Rainier and the Cascade Mountains looming in the distance.
 The Capitol Playhouse and the Olympia Little Theatre are just two of several community theaters.
 The Washington Center for the Performing Arts hosts professional music and theater productions, including the Olympia Symphony.
 Parks and conservation areas are in good supply.
 Downtown is sprinkled with short government buildings, eclectic eateries, trendy coffee houses and music venues.
 This is where events such as First Friday, Arts Walk and Wednesday night concerts in the park take place.
 The picturesque waterfront has a boardwalk and marina.
 Neighborhoods are lush and mostly tidy, although some are a little overgrown.